sdercolin/vlabeler/README.md

 ### Move parameter lines
 - Mouse drag on normal parameters: move itself
 - Mouse drag on primary parameters: move all the lines together
-- `Shift`: revert the primary settings
+- `Shift`: invert normal/primary. e.g. mouse drag on primary parameters with Shift pressed only moves itself.

 ### Audio playback
 - `Space`: play from the beginning / Stop